A short-term roadmap can be found from the in-game menu.

 https://github.com/ReentryGame/Languages/

 The primary platform is Steam and it is not recommended to purchase the game over Steam (no longer possible).
-Earlier versions of the game was also available on Windows Store, and will be maintained for those who has purchased it.
+Earlier versions of the game was also available on Windows Store.
 However, the two versions have their differences:

 - No TrackIR support